Lucid Dreamer: Multimodal World Model for Zero-Shot Policy Transfer in Multi-Agent Autonomous Racing (ICRA 2025 Submission)

 - Optimized the performance of the Jetson TX2 board to improve the efficiency of semantic segmentation tasks, reducing callback duration by fivefold and enhancing real-time processing for autonomous operations in dynamic environments.

-- Assisted in real-world testing, gathering critical sensor data—such as LIDAR, camera, odometry, IMU, and velocity measurements—focused on the mechanical response and navigation control of the robot.
-This data was used to train and optimize a reinforcement learning model, improving the robot's autonomous capabilities.
+- Assisted in real-world testing, gathering critical sensor data—such as LIDAR, camera, odometry, IMU, and velocity measurements—focused on the robot’s mechanical response and navigation control.
+This data was used to train and optimize a reinforcement learning model, improving the robot’s autonomous capabilities.